PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 routing, transactional behavior, guarded singleton/reshape predecessor, and terminal-SiNet successor are unchanged.
 No result summary, mutation guard, dependency, public API change, or TensorFlow import path was added.

+The earlier terminal slice/concat recovery has fourteen ordered slots and two production invocations.
+Its first slot is itself the two-dictionary channel-slice/pad-Mul tuple; the remaining slots return fixed rewrite dictionaries, the two-key probable-NHWC sanitizer result, and a final layout dictionary containing four mutation counters plus non-mutating `iterations`.
+The shared executor returns this nested ordered evidence, but both runner layers currently return `None` and both production calls discard it.

+Strict characterization freezes every empty-model schema, callback and argument order, exact two-call multiplicity, and both distinct boundary pairs.
+It also fixes unconditional cleanup in pre-Add and layout owners, proving that zero raw counters cannot serve as a general stability guard.
+The selected targets are `_terminal_slice_concat_recovery_results` and `_final_slice_concat_recovery_results`; both nested tuples must remain unconsumed when propagated.